Regenerative Cellular Therapy

 Autoimmune diseases can also be treated.
-The stem cells are naturally immunosuppressant, meaning they can help quiet down an over reactive immune system and help the immune system function in a more normal way.
+The cells are naturally immunosuppressant, meaning they can help quiet down an over reactive immune system and help the immune system function in a more normal way.
 Neurological diseases, traumatic brain injury, amyotrophic lateral sclerosis, Parkinson's.
 All of these have to do with tissue that's not functioning properly.
 The cells can be used to address that."

 - Kristin Comella PhD,